Version 3.12.0

 Every time a player fails a roll they gain 1 XP.
 This is meant to encourage players to use their weaker traits and take some of the sting out of a failed roll.

 This rule should only be applied when the player risks something significant by failing the roll.
-Trait checks already generally shouldn't be made if failure doesn't risk anything, but it's even more important when you're awarding XP for failed rolls.
+Trait checks already generally shouldn't be made if failure doesn't risk anything, but it's even more important when the GM awards XP for failed rolls.

 The GM may choose to impose in-character requirements for a PC to improve their trait, as described in the "Yes, but" rule.
 This may or may not be used in conjunction with XP requirements.